Jods-Its/Jods-Camping-Tools/README.md

 ![Image](https://github.com/Jods-Its/Jods-Camping-Tools/blob/main/Images/suboM3f.jpg)

-> A mod for The Long Dark, by Hinterlan Studio, that adds a set of tools for outdoors adventures.
+> A mod for The Long Dark, by Hinterland Studio, that adds a set of tools for outdoors adventures.
 Open to sugestions!

 ## Usage